Lemn4t/mfkey_desktop_cli/README.md

 ## ✨ Features

-- ⚡ **High-performance Crypto-1 core in C**, based on [crapto1](https://github.com/RfidResearchGroup/proxmark3) — the open-source Crypto-1 cipher implementation used across the Proxmark3/libnfc ecosystem
+- ⚡ **High-performance recovery core in C**, based on [crapto1](https://github.com/RfidResearchGroup/proxmark3) — the open-source library that exploits known weaknesses in the Crypto-1 cipher (the proprietary NXP cipher used by MIFARE Classic cards) to recover keys, used across the Proxmark3/libnfc ecosystem
 - 🦀 **Thin, safe Rust layer** on top — parsing, attack orchestration, progress, and CLI
 - 🎯 Support for **three attack types**, auto-detected from the input file:
   - `mfkey32` — key recovery from two intercepted authentications (Mfkey32 / Moebius)